This is our low cost thermal camera. This has all the features of our traditional thermal camera and more:

 - We are planning to reduce the power usage (<1/3 of the power) via a software update.
 If the hardware does need to be updated to achieve this we will do that at no cost.

 - There is a multi-coloured light included which makes it easier to understand the status of the camera than the monochrome flashing light on the older camera.

 - We have included a microphone on the camera.
 This is currently untested, but may be suitable for audio bird or predator monitoring.
 We plan to test this and release any features that use it via software updates.

 - There is a built-in, rechargeable battery for maintaining the time.
 On the previous camera a button battery needed to be replaced every couple of years.

 - Despite the added features, it is less than half the original price of the previous camera.

 We are making this camera available for pre-order now.
-We expect to be making deliveries in November 2023 (that time may move :-).
+We expect to be making deliveries this month (that unspecified month may move :-).
 The development of this camera was funded by DOC's Tools to Market fund.

 Note: The case of the camera is still being finalised and will be slightly different than pictured.